jenovayt/my-assignments/README.md

 # my-assignments

-This is will be where I submiting (almost) all of my assignments for Fullstack Academy
+This is where I will be submiting (almost) all of my assignments for Fullstack Academy.